renl/ncl/QWEN.md

 - Commands register themselves in their respective `init()` functions
 - Shared functionality like the global verbose flag is defined in `root.go`
 - Common utilities have been moved to `internal/cmdutil/` package for better code organization
+- Process listing functionality has been moved to `internal/process/` package for better separation of concerns

 ### Key Implementation Details